Fiscal Sponsorship Spotlight:

 Catching Light

-The Coast Film Foundation is proud to fiscally sponsor Catching Light, a powerful documentary by director Dalton Paley about snowboarding pioneer Tina Basich.
-As a driving force behind the rise of women’s snowboarding, for the first time on film Tina now turns her story inward—navigating her daughter’s medical journey while uncovering the untold stories of her sport’s early days.
-What begins as a mission to preserve history becomes a deeper reflection on resilience, equity, motherhood, and letting go.
+The Coast Film Foundation is proud to support Catching Light, an inspiring and introspective documentary about snowboarding pioneer Tina Basich directed by Dalton Paley.
+A driving force behind the rise of women’s snowboarding, the film highlights Tina’s determination to find space for women within a male dominated culture.
+The film reveals untold stories of the sport’s early days, the rapid growth of snowboarding, and Tina’s cultivation of community within the sport.
+While also exploring the journey of her daughter’s complicated medical diagnosis, what begins as a mission to preserve history becomes a deeper reflection on resilience, equity, motherhood, and letting go.

-In partnership with Irreverent Films and Tina’s creative team, the Coast Film Foundation is raising $50,000 through our fiscal sponsorship program to help bring this story to life and ensure these memories are never lost.
+In partnership with Irreverent Films and Tina Basich, the Coast Film Foundation is raising $50,000 through our fiscal sponsorship program to help bring this story to life and ensure these memories are never lost.

-Tina Basich's life is a journey woven through memories of her groundbreaking snowboarding career.
-A fearless trailblazer in the early 80s and 90s, she played a vital role in snowboarding’s explosive growth and helped carve a place for women when it was just being defined as a sport.
+Tina Basich’s journey is one from humble beginnings to the highest echelons of snowboarding.
+This film, Catching Light, captures a journey woven through memories of her groundbreaking snowboarding career.
+A fearless trailblazer in the early 80s and 90s, she played a vital role in snowboarding’s explosive growth and helped carve a place for women when snowboarding was just being defined as a sport.
 By building community with other female athletes, designing and advocating for the first wave of women-specific equipment, and standing up for women in competitions, her grit had the effect of making snowboarding more inclusive and accessible.

-Rising to the top with numerous podiums, first descents in Alaska, and an influential role with meaningful charities has defined Tina's long career.
-But her greatest pride was in becoming a mother.
-Her daughter Addison’s diagnosis with a quickly progressing form of scoliosis forces Tina and her family to make difficult choices to help Addison heal.
+Rising to the highest competitive ranks with numerous podiums, first descents in Alaska, and an influential role with Boarding for Breast Cancer (B4BC) has defined Tina's long career.
+However, her greatest pride was in becoming a mother to her daughter Addison.
+With a diagnosis of an aggressively progressing form of scoliosis Tina and her family were forced to make difficult choices to help Addison heal.

 Witnessing the destruction of her brother Mike Basich’s home—and the heartbreaking loss of his snowboarding archives in two separate fires- Tina was inspired to preserve her own archives and shine a light on the often-overlooked history of women’s snowboarding.
 With the support of her community and director Dalton Paley, she sets out to show her daughter the strength it takes to face life’s challenges.
 But as she pieces together memories and reflections, Tina uncovers a deeper truth: the real gift is not in preserving her story—it’s in letting go.